 This tool lets you crop your image, and is fully non-destructive in the Edit module.
-The tool also has a content-aware option that lets you expand the photo canvas, filling the edges of a photo's frame with realistic detail.
+The tool can suggest a crop based on a chosen aspect ratio, and also has a generative expansion option that lets you expand the photo canvas, filling the edges of a photo's frame with realistic detail.